A generalisation of the deformation variety

-\begin{defn} Let $M$ be a 3-manifold with non-empty boundary consisting of a disjoint union of tori, and with ideal tetrahedralisation $\mathcal{T}$ consisting of $N$ tetrahedra.
-The \textbf{deformation variety} of $M$ with respect to the tetrahedralisation $\mathcal{T}$, $\mathfrak{D}(M) = \mathfrak{D}(M;\mathcal{T})$ is the affine variety in $(\mathbb{C}\setminus\{0,1\})^{3N}$, defined as the solutions of gluing equations and identities between complex dihedral angles within each tetrahedron, where each of the three complex dihedral angles in each tetrahedron corresponds to a dimension of the ambient space.
-Specifically, for the 6 dihedral angles within each tetrahedron, angles on opposite edges are the same, as shown in figure \ref{complex_dihedral_angles.pdf} (hence the fact that there are three complex variables for each of the $N$ tetrahedra), and $x_1,x_2,x_3$ are related to each other by:
+\begin{defn} Let $M$ be a 3-manifold with non-empty boundary consisting of a disjoint union of tori, and with ideal triangulation $\mathcal{T}$ consisting of $N$ tetrahedra.
+The \textbf{standard deformation variety} of $M$ with respect to the triangulation $\mathcal{T}$, $\mathfrak{D}(M) = \mathfrak{D}(M;\mathcal{T})$ is the affine variety in $(\mathbb{C}\setminus\{0,1\})^{3N}$, defined as the solutions of gluing equations and identities between complex dihedral angles within each tetrahedron, where each of the three complex dihedral angles in each tetrahedron corresponds to a dimension of the ambient space.
+Specifically, for the 6 dihedral angles within each tetrahedron, angles on opposite edges are the same, as shown in Figure \ref{complex_dihedral_angles.pdf} (hence the fact that there are three complex variables for each of the $N$ tetrahedra), and $x_1,x_2,x_3$ are related to each other by:

-For each edge of $\mathcal{T}$, we also require that the product of the complex dihedral angles arranged around an edge of the tetrahedralisation equals 1 (these are the {\bf gluing equations}). \end{defn} This definition is essentially first seen in Thurston's notes \cite{thurston}, chapter 4.\\
+For each edge of $\mathcal{T}$, we also require that the product of the complex dihedral angles arranged around an edge of the triangulation equals 1 (these are the {\bf gluing equations}). \end{defn} This definition is first seen in Thurston's notes \cite{thurston}, chapter 4.\\